mathieumoli/VICCPROJECT/notes.md

 ## Comments

+### Naive scheduler
+Code: NaiveVmAllocationPolicy.java
+This scheduler is the one with the most simple algorithm.
+Indeed, we just allocate the vm to the first appropriate host.
+We didn't have any problem implementing this scheduler since it's very basic to go through a list and call the method allocateHostForVM on each host of this list until we succeed in allocating.

+Results for a simulation on all days:
+Incomes:    12398,59€
+Penalties:  402,16€
+Energy:     2645,63€
+Revenue:    9350,80€

+We see that there are a lot of penalties and energy fees, which is mostly due to the fact that we try the allocation on every host until we find one which is appropriate.

 ### Anti Affinity algorithm
 For this  algorithm, the impact on the cluster hosting capacity is that more hosts are going to be used.
 The reason is that the available capacity of a host is no more the only criteria in order to allocate a VM.